Overview User Guide Tech Specs Reviews(...)

 convert spotify for audacity

-Step 4Import Spotify songs to Audacity
+Step 4Import Songs from Spotify to Audacity

 Open Audacity on your Mac, Windows, or Linux computer.
 Click on "File" in the top menu to select "Import" > "Audio" from the dropdown.
 Now, you can browse your computer to find the converted Spotify files and select the song(s), and click "Open".
 The Spotify track will appear as a waveform in Audacity's timeline, ready for editing.